Life683/BeatmapCleaner/README.md

 Some older versions of macOS may allow the program to run right away but instead restrict its access to your osu! files or to creating exports.
 In this case, use the Linux method to launch via Terminal instead.

-The macOS build works and I am immediately able to get it working on macOS VMs (13/15), but I understand many users have issues getting it running.
-The different versions of macOS respond very differently to "unknown" programs like this and it is difficult to keep it all straight.
-I do not own any Mac systems and am unlikely to be able to help you troubleshoot beyond guessing.

 ## For Apple Silicon (M-series chips):

 macOS running on the M-series chips may need to run the mac-BeatmapExporter build under Rosetta.
 See [post #55](https://github.com/kabiiQ/BeatmapExporter/discussions/55) for a guide.